August Jack Khatsahlano: Legacy

 Chief August Jack Khahtsahlano was a Squamish medicine man, and was instrumental in the recording of his people's oral history and worked closely with many of Vancouver's first settlers.
 His talks with J.S.
-Matthew, the first City Archivist of Vancouver, are transcribed in "Conversations with Khahtsahlano", 1932-1954, and are now available to read online.
+Matthews, the first City Archivist of Vancouver, are transcribed in "Conversations with Khahtsahlano", 1932–1954, and are now available to read online.
 They discussed "everything from area history, legends, and traditions like the Potlatch, to food preparations and plants for medicine".
 These records were designed to follow the work of Oliver Wells, with whom August Jack had also collaborated to record his personal stories and history in the book "Squamish Legends… The First People" (1966), published by Oliver Wells and Domanic Charlie, who operated a cafe in North Vancouver and displayed August Jack's carvings.

-The Vancouver neighbourhood that is now known as Kitsilano, was once a village named Senakw.
+Part of the Vancouver neighbourhood that is now known as Kitsilano, was once a village named Senakw.
 The name Kitsilano is an Anglicization of Khatsahlano's name, and was appropriated for this use by the Canadian Pacific Railway when it developed the neighbourhood known by that name.
 A high school, Kitsilano Secondary School, and the Khatsahlano Music + Arts Festival, held in Vancouver, also use his name.